datacommonsorg/docsite/index.md

 ## A standards-based knowledge graph, schema, and APIs

 Data Commons needs to be able to stitch together data from disparate data sets in different formats and encodings, in a wide range of domains, from time series about demographics and employment, to hurricanes, to protein structures.
 To do so, it models the world as a [knowledge graph](https://blog.google/products/search/introducing-knowledge-graph-things-not/) consisting of nodes, or entities, with properties (attributes) and relationships between them forming directed edges between the nodes.
-The data model is based on the [Schema.org](https://www.schema.org) framework, an open framework used by over 40M websites; Data Commons makes heavy use of [Schema.org](https://www.schema.org/docs/schemas.html) constructs and extends the model as required, introducing both general constructs (such as intervals) and values for common properties.
+The data model is based on the [Schema.org](https://www.schema.org) framework, an open framework used by over 40M websites; its schema is an extension of [Schema.org](https://www.schema.org/docs/schemas.html) constructs, introducing both general constructs (such as intervals) and values for common properties.

 The Data Commons [Knowledge Graph browser](https://datacommons.org/browser/) allows you to peek into the structure of the graph, and the APIs allow you to directly query the parts of the graph (e.g. nodes, triples, etc.).